uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ### When do you want to use `useReducer`?

-In fact, `useReducer` is not that commonly used, but it is really useful when you want to solve complicated state logic.
+In fact, `useReducer` is not that commonly used, but it is really useful when you want to code complicated state logic.
 For example, imagine you're building a login form with validation, which needs to trigger effects like different form control borders, prompts, errors, events...
 If you use `useState`, you need to create state for each field such as username, password, email... and call the setState handler every time you need to change a state.
 However, if you use `useReducer`, you can simply write different types and handle action types correspondingly in an atomic way.
 For example, if you want to clear all the fields, you can set the state to the `initialState` instead of using setState handler to change everything back to original.
 This gives you a shift from a state perspective to an action perspective.

 ## useContext